CODE OF CONDUCT

 If the CODA Executive determines that a breach has occurred, it may:

-iii.
-Issue a written report concerning the competitor’s behavior to his or her home club or sailing team;
+- Issue a written report concerning the competitor’s behaviour to his or her home club or sailing team;

 Updated December 10, 2018